the-alchemist88/Cpp_helper_codes/Classes/static_members_notes.md

 };

 // Myclass.cpp
-int Myclass::x; // Note that static keyword shouldn't be placed in definition otherwise compiler will complain(similar to explicit keyword usage)
+int Myclass::x; // Note that static keyword shouldn't be placed in definition, otherwise compiler will complain(similar to explicit keyword usage)
 		            // Default init will firstly make x zero-initialized here as for all static storage variables
 ```

 - A class cannot have a data member of incomplete type.
 However a static data member can be an incomplete type.

 ```
 class Demo;